jadedocelot/Bin2rong/C++/index/Udemy/learning_C++/10_functions/README.md

         return y;
     }
 }

 # We can use function templates to consolodate into one function
+# for funtion templates may accept any data type

 # Now in order to define the return type ('t') we must add the following;
-# template<class t> which will allow us to create a function template, now note that we can name our return type anything and it does not have to 't', it can be anything your heart desires
+# template<class t> which will allow us to create a function template, now note that we can name our return type anything and it does not have to be 't', it can be anything your heart desires

+# Function template are used for defining generic functions
 template<class t>
 t max(t x,t y){
     if (x > y){